lrc

 The syntax for the path-options is based on the standard Lua path syntax:

-is a wildcard for the required module nameIndividual paths are seperated by
+?is a wildcard for the required module nameIndividual paths are seperated by

-is replaced by the Interpreter’s standard-paths
+;;;is replaced by the Interpreter’s standard-paths

-can be used to append a standard Lua path pattern or expand the path into multiple paths.
-This is especially useful for --path
+In addition, the suffix ?? can be used to append a standard Lua path pattern or expand the path into multiple paths.
+This is especially useful for --path: e.g. lua/?? will be replaced by lua/?.lua;lua/?/init.lua.
+For --cpath and --spath the library file extensions are chosen based on the current platform and toolchain (i.e. ?.so, ?.a, etc.).

-The final search-paths calculated by lrc
+The final search-paths calculated by lrc can be observed by specifying --log-level=debug.

 Output Options